Instruction Links

 Wait for the installer to finish.

-Click FInish to close the installer window.
+Click Finish to close the installer window.

 Additional automatic installation